joanvila/joanvila.github.io/about.md

 > an organism that turns caffeine and pizza into software.

-Right now I'm studying computer engineering at FIB-UPC Barcelona and working as a Software Engineer.
+Computer engineer build at FIB-UPC Barcelona and working as a Software Engineer.
 This web page summarizes my career and tries to share and to remember me interesting topics about software through the blog.

 I was born in 1994 and I grew up in a nice farmhouse located in the center of Catalonia.
-Since 2013 I'm based in Barcelona where I've been studying my bachelor.
+Since 2013 I'm based in Barcelona where I studied a bachelor in computer engineering.
 Meanwhile, I've been discovering my passion for coding and computer science and now, I try to describe myself as a **full stack software engineer**.

 ## This is what I do